 The road to your M.S. in Safety and Assurance starts here.
 To take the next step toward your degree, see what student life is like at our Worldwide Campus.

-With 150 locations around the globe and online classes, you can learn when and where you choose.
+With a system that leverages online and face-to-face instruction and a network of education facilities designed to support student advancement both in the U.S. and abroad, you can learn when and where you choose.
 Connect with fellow students and faculty via chats, blogs, and conferencing.
 And share your experiences as you apply what you learn in the workplace.

 Leverage the ERAU network of expert faculty, fellow students, and alumni to propel your career.
 If you happen to need any career guidance or administrative help, you can always pop in to a local ERAU campus.